matiasmajul/matiasmajul/README.md

 ### >_  About me:

-I'm a Junior Frontend Developer
+I am a student for Frontend development, I am interested in growing as a development professional to become a Fullstack developer.

 ### >_ Find me at: